omthurman/omthurman/README.md

 ![image](https://user-images.githubusercontent.com/96508222/213823161-41e17b82-a77a-4154-b8c8-cff779628d80.png)

-⚡ I own the entire data pipeline producing actionable intelligence from start to finish.
+As a data analyst with expertise in AI and machine learning, I have developed a comprehensive data pipeline that enables me to produce actionable intelligence from start to finish.
+This pipeline includes several key steps:

-      --> Typically I first web scraped information using Python
+Web scraping: I use Python to gather information from various sources on the web.

-      --> I then process it into a usable format
+Data processing: I process the collected data into a usable format for further analysis.

-      --> Next I store the data inside the SQL based databases that I have designed and implemented

-      --> On more sophisticated solutions I introduce various Machine Learning and Artifical intelligence solutions at this stage

-      --> Then finally I produce visualizations for key decision makers, typically this is done in Tableau.
+Data storage: I design and implement SQL-based databases to store the processed data.

+Machine learning and AI integration: For more advanced solutions, I incorporate various machine learning and AI techniques to further analyze the data.
+(Keras, Scit-Kit Learn, Tensorflow)

+Visualization: Finally, I create visualizations of the data using Tableau to provide key decision-makers with easy-to-understand insights.

+I am responsible for managing the entire data pipeline, from web scraping to data visualization.
+My expertise in Python, SQL, machine learning, and AI, allows me to gather, process, store, analyze, and visualize data in an efficient and effective manner.

 Below represents a finished project that shows the state of the Real Estate market in _________*